 Most decent folks are aware that the Conservatives are a party of entitled crooks and chancers that shamelessly defends the economic interests of the ruling class - a party for "selfish, grasping simpletons, who were born with some essential part of their soul missing", as the writer Charlie Brooker has put it.
 Unfortunately, however, many well-meaning working-class people are taken in by the promises of other political parties to represent a socialist, communist or human alternative.
 They don’t.
 And that is as true of Labour as it is of any other party.
 In fact, the Labour Party, supposedly under newly ‘radical’ leadership, is a capitalist party – one that itself is not above deceiving the electorate.
 Just look at this Labour Party video about 'the economy', with its villainous billionaire who refuses to invest his wealth (as if capitalism could continue if this happened) and salt-of-the-earth proles cheerfully circulating their own means of exchange by paying for goods and services in their local communities (for a full critique of the misunderstandings and myths in this video, see here).
 This is not just bogus economics, but facile moralism and it beggars belief that nobody taking part in this production stopped to call some of its assumptions into question.
 Perhaps some did; but I have seen Labourites happily sharing this video on social media.

-Let’s get beyond the bullshit.
 As argued by this text contributed to a left communist web site by a group of recovering Corbyholics, Corbyn and Labour do not represent a 'progressive' electoral option (I disagree with the article’s tout court rejection of voting and democracy, but that is not its main point).
 As the authors of the piece indicate, the Labour Party throughout its history has more than proven its dedication to the profit system, which requires the exploitation and often violent repression of the working class, as well as endless wars; in fact, Labour’s foreign policy has tended to be more brutal than that of the Conservatives.
-And as Adam Buick of my own party, the Socialist Party of Great Britain, points out, Labour cannot possibly bring about a society “for the many, not the few” (Tony Blair’s phrase, originally), since capitalism, the system which Labour seeks to manage and continue, depends precisely on the exploitation of the “many” (workers) by the ‘few” (capitalist owners and controllers).
+And as Adam Buick of my own party, the Socialist Party of Great Britain, points out, Labour cannot possibly bring about a society “for the many, not the few” (a phrase coined by well-known socialist firebrand Tony Blair), since capitalism, the system which Labour seeks to manage and continue, depends precisely on the exploitation of the “many” (workers) by the ‘few” (capitalist owners and controllers).

 BJ or JC for PM?
 Labour, Liberal, Tory, Green or Nationalist?
 Leave or Remain?
 These are the questions that will be debated ad nauseam around dinner tables and in media studios over the next few weeks.
 But the really important questions for working-class people are of quite a different order.
 Here are some of them.
 Do you really want to go on working almost every day of your life, just to generate profits for a tiny group of capitalists?
 Do you know that eight individuals now possess as much wealth as half of the world’s population?
 Do you appreciate how crazy that is?
 Do you want to live in a society more and more characterised by poverty, addiction and despair?
 In which children are constantly dying of hunger or being killed in wars - all completely unnecessarily?
 Do you want to see the natural environment trashed in the pursuit of profit?

 It’s no good voting for a new set of leaders to manage the present planetary chaos in a slightly friendlier fashion.
 Even if they really wanted to, Labour could do nothing to solve the problems identified above, which are generated by the profit system itself and which in any case will have to be addressed on a global, not a national scale.
 Nor will a Labour government even make things just a little more tolerable, whatever the party may be promising.
-The last Labour government was arguably worse than the preceding Tory one, increasing wealth disparities at home and bringing death and destruction overseas.
-Indeed, not only was the invasion of Iraq arguably the greatest crime of the twenty-first century, but Labour politicians continue to play their part in perpetuating war overseas.
+The last Labour government was arguably worse for ordinary people than the Conservative one it replaced, increasing wealth disparities at home and wreaking death and destruction overseas.
+Indeed, not only was the invasion of Iraq arguably the greatest crime of the twenty-first century, but Labour politicians continue to play their part in overseas wars.
 In its entire history, in fact, the Labour Party has never moved society one step closer to socialism.

 As always, capitalism’s left-wingers are telling us that this election is different and that this time there is a chance to make a ‘real change’ and forge ‘a new type of politics’ by voting for Corbyn and company.
 But we've heard all this before.
 What is actually needed is for workers to come together to bring an end to the madness of the profit system.
-We should reject the Conservatives, the fake socialists of Labour and every other capitalist party – and use the force of our majority to abolish capitalism once and for all.
+We should reject the Conservatives, the fake socialists of Labour and every other capitalist party – and use our strength in numbers to abolish capitalism once and for all.
 No leader required.
 But we don’t have forever to get the job done...